yih244/Back-testing-strategies-of-forecasting-FX-returns/README.md

-# Back-testing strategies of forecasting FX returns on a rolling basis
-* Transform currency prices to monthly return and forecast next-month returns using different model selection methods
+# Building Commodity Curve Strategy for futures trading
+*	Use Python to build a commodity curve strategy to capture the commodity's term structure premium
-* Determine the position of the portfolio and calculate the covariance matrix based on past returns
+*	Calculate the annualized return, annualized risk, and Sharpe ratio of the strategy and identify the maximum drawdown
-* Run Risk Parity program to get a wright vector and build the portfolio